ziggystar12/TRS-80/README.md

 # TRS-80

-## Model 1 ROM Disassembled
+## Model 1 ROM Source Code

-This repository contains Disassembled well commented source code for Tandy TRS-80 Model 1 Level 2 BASIC ROMS.
+This repository contains Disassembled, well commented source code for Tandy TRS-80 Model 1 Level 2 BASIC ROMS.

 This source code has support for both V1.3 (the default), and V1.2 of the ROMS.
 For more information on the differences see references below.
 Several additional (optional) patches can be applied (e.g. FreHD autoboot)